Pin Pointe Fungal Nail Laser NY Podiatrist in NYC New York City Midtown Manhattan at 136 East 57th Street, 8th Fl, New York, NY 10022.

 Is it FDA cleared?

-The Pinpointe laser is FDA-cleared as a laser for use in podiatry, dermatology and plastic surgery.
+The laser we utilize is FDA-cleared as a laser for use in podiatry, dermatology and plastic surgery.
 However, the treatment of nail fungus is an off-label use.
 This means that the laser has not been approved by the FDA specifically for the treatment of nail fungus.
 The company has submitted data to the FDA in the hope of getting approval, however there has been no approval for nail fungus treatment to date.
 Please contact our office if you need any clarification.

 What is the cost of the laser procedure?